New to film collectibles?

 Although 27" x 41" seems to be a "non-standard" size, it was driven by the realities of the maximum physical size of paper that most printers/lithographers could easily print on their equipment.
 The term "one-sheet" became somewhat the ruler by which most other poster sizes were measured.

-Although the math doesn't quite add up, "half-sheets", which were not as popular as their big brother,, come in at 22" x 28".
+Although the math doesn't quite add up, "half-sheets", which were not as popular as their big brother, come in at 22" x 28".
 In most cases, two versions of the half-sheet were produced, each featuring its own unique graphics/artwork.
-Typically referred to as an "A" style or a "B" style, they were printed on card stock paper, making them much thicker/stronger than other posters.
+Typically referred to as an "A" style (which most often was a larger version of the title lobby card) or a "B" style, they were printed on card stock paper, making them much thicker/stronger than other posters.

 "Three-sheet" posters are exactly that...three one-sheets laid side by side, creating a poster measuring 41" x 81".
 Three sheets are typically printed on thinner stock than their one sheet counterparts, and usually come in two or three sections, which need to be assembled (jigsaw puzzle style), to create the final poster image.